isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-Interactive.rst

 Click the **Associate with eRA Commons Account** link.

-You will see a pop up describing all the steps needed to link your NIH Identity to the Data Commons Framework (DCF).' a In this case, 'NIH Identity' also refers to your eRA Commons account identity.
+You will see a pop up describing all the steps needed to link your NIH Identity to the Data Commons Framework (DCF).
+In this case, 'NIH Identity' also refers to your eRA Commons account identity.

 Click on the **Go to DCF** button.